-NIST CSF Managed Service
+NIST CSF Continuous Monitoring Service

-Once the education and assessment programs have been completed, the enterprise staff has the option to implement and maintain the management program itself or outsource that responsibility to UMASS or one of its licensed partners.
-The UMASS program is managed by industry experts working with student interns form its cyber security degree programs.
+Once the education and assessment programs are completed, enterprises have the option to build their own or outsource that responsibility to UMASS or one of its licensed partners.
+The UMASS program is managed 24/7 by industry experts working with student interns form the universities cyber security degree programs.
 For the Do It Yourself option, UMASS does offer CSC (Critical Security Controls) design guides and mentoring services for the Security Architecture Diagram listed below.